-In 2011 the International Data Corporation estimated that by 2015, the United States would have 200 million remote workers.
+In 2011, International Data Corporation estimated that by 2015, the United States would have 200 million remote workers.
 Canadian trends follow.

 With Canada cited as a target for increased cyber attacks in 2019 and beyond, it is critical for small to mid sized businesses (SMB’s) who choose to adopt Bring Your Own Device (BYOD) access, to address the increased security risk that comes with it.